AlGepe/OmniSnippets_JS/docs/stdCustomJS/magicRows.rst

 BAC (Marysia [#f1]_)
 ~~~~~~~~~~~~~~~~~~~~

 In this case the variables behave in a very similar manner to the *Average* example.
-The can be shown but they don't automatically get hidden.
+They can be shown but they don't automatically get hidden.

-The in this one is messy and not the best example to copy [#f2]_ but it exemplifies how to create magic rows with default values present.
+The code in this one is messy and not the best example to copy [#f2]_ but it exemplifies how to create magic rows with default values present.

 .. seealso::
     Check it out at `Magic Rows <https://bb.omnicalculator.com/#/calculators/260>`__ on BB

-To allow for easy processing of the data and graphical representation, in this calculator all the hidden variables have a default value 0 (zero).
+To allow for easy processing of the data and graphical representation, in this calculator **all the hidden variables have a default value 0 (zero)**.
 The new fields only appear as the previous variable gets a value different than zero.

 .. rubric:: Footnote